osiweb/unified_retro_keyboard/hardware/documents/Keyboard_build.md

 1. Look along the length of the rod to make sure that both "arms" are in line.
 If necessary, align the two arms by twisting about the axis of the axis of the rod.

 1. Test the fit of the rod by inserting it into the guide holes.
-You can see, in this example, the rod is a tad long.
+Adjust as needed.

     <img alt="Test Fit" src="build-images/test_fit_too_long.jpg" height=50% width=50%>